Getting Started with Python in VS Code

 Select the blue Continue button on the toolbar again (or press F5) to run the program to completion.
-"Hello World" appears in the Python Debug Console if you switch back to it, and VS Code exits debugging mode once the program is complete.
+"Roll a dice!" appears in the Python Debug Console if you switch back to it, and VS Code exits debugging mode once the program is complete.

 If you restart the debugger, the debugger again stops on the first breakpoint.

 To stop running a program before it's complete, use the red square stop button on the debug toolbar (⇧F5 (Windows, Linux Shift+F5)), or use the Run > Stop debugging menu command.

 For full details, see Debugging configurations, which includes notes on how to use a specific Python interpreter for debugging.

 Tip: Use Logpoints instead of print statements: Developers often litter source code with

 Install and use packages